thomasccwang/cardsmart/README.md

 =========
 Some cash back or points reward credit cards have increased benefits for special categories, i.e. groceries or gas.

-CARDSMART stores those special credit card reward categories and finds matching stores near by that match those categories and displays them on a map.
+CARDSMART saves these special credit card reward categories and finds matching stores near by that match those categories and displays them on a map.

 Technical details
 =========